yojoots/libbitcoin-system-wiki/Energy-Exhaustion-Fallacy.md

 ```
 H ~ R / C
 ```
-So as energy cost increases, its consumption decreases for a given level of security.
+In other words, for a given level of security, as energy cost increases its consumption decreases.

 For a given level of demand (security), as supply of energy is reduced the [price](Glossary#price) for any given amount of it increases.
 Therefore, given the inverse relationship between hash rate and energy cost, energy cannot be fully consumed by Bitcoin.
 The theory is therefore invalid.